 If you’ve decided to hire employees for your small business, Uncle Sam gives you no grace period for one of your new roles: proxy tax collector.
 The minute you hire an employee, you must begin to collect payroll taxes and confirm their employment eligibility.

 Collecting payroll taxes: To make that happen, you’ve got to have the new employee fill out a W-4, and while you’re at it, an I-9 to prove legal status to work.
 At that point, you’re required to do the following

 - Pay for unemployment and worker’s compensation insurance

 - Send filings to Federal and possibly state and local tax authorities

-Do you think you needn't worry about compliance with laws designed to protect employees until you have 15 or 20 employees?
+Do you think that you don’t have to worry about compliance with laws designed to protect employees until you have 15 or 20 employees?
 Not so fast.
 “Laws like the Fair Labor Standards Act and OSHA regulations are in effect even with just one employee,” says Melanie Berkowitz former employment lawyer and principal at The GhostWriters, a legal and business writing company.

 - US Department of Labor

-- If an outside agency is used to conduct a background check on a potential employee, the FCRA requires certain steps for employers with only a single employee.
+- Federal Trade Commission (Note: If an outside agency is used to conduct a background check on a potential employee, the FCRA requires certain steps for employers with only a single employee)

 - Small Business Development Center

 - Labor agencies of the 50 US states (Note: Some state human rights laws mimic Federal laws and are applicable for employers with less than 15 employees)